Introduction

 Pneumothorax

 Pneumothorax is the accumulation of air in the pleural space from a breach in the visceral or parietal pleura, leading to lung collapse and symptoms such as chest pain and difficulty breathing.
-Tension pneumothorax occurs due to the formation of a "flutter valve," which facilitates unidirectional airflow into the pleural space and increases pleural gas volume and pressure.
-An open pneumothorax may occur when chest trauma creates a communication between the chest cavity and the external environment.
+Tension pneumothorax occurs when a "flutter valve " forms, facilitating unidirectional airflow into the pleural space and increasing pleural gas volume and pressure.
+An open pneumothorax may occur when chest trauma creates communication between the chest cavity and the external environment.

 Pediatric Considerations

 Greater kinetic energy transfer occurs in children as their chest wall is more pliant and compressible.
 The pediatric mediastinum's increased mobility allows it to readily shift to the contralateral side, facilitating robust compensation until tension physiology ensues and shock manifests.
 Cardiac output is relatively fixed during early life.
 Therefore, younger patients can remain normotensive despite significant blood volume loss.
-Hypotension develops when all physiological compensatory mechanisms are exhausted.
+In the early phases, hypotension develops when all physiological compensatory mechanisms are exhausted.
 Children have an increased hypoxia risk due to this cohort's lower functional residual capacity and higher tissue oxygen consumption.

 History and Physical

-Individuals with chest trauma may present with apnea, unresponsiveness, and inaudible cardiac tone.
-The primary survey must be quick, assessing the airway, breathing, circulation, disability, and exposure.
+Individuals with chest trauma may present with various signs and symptoms, ranging from alarming apnea, unresponsiveness, and inaudible cardiac tone to innocuous skin discoloration.
+The primary survey must be quick, assessing the airway, breathing, circulation, disability, and exposure, according to the Advanced Trauma Life Support guidelines.[8]
 Resuscitation must be immediately started, simultaneously addressing significant injuries such as hemorrhage sites.
 A more detailed secondary survey may be completed after stabilizing the patient.

 History